panosc-eu/search-api/doc/units-and-prefixes.md

 | exa   | E            | 1e18  |
 | zetta | Z            | 1e21  |
 | yotta | Y            | 1e24  |

-## Unit Conversion

-Unit conversion is handled in the app logic.
-It converts the supplied quantity into base units for comparison with the value stored in the database.
-Before returning the the results, the relevant quantity is converted to the unit supplied by the user in the query.